NSF-COMPASS-Center/HAVEN/README.md

     ```shell
         python src/zoonosis.py --config <path-to-the-config-file>
     ```
-    For ARC execution see section on [ARC Deployment](#arc-deployment).
 ---
-## Adding a pre-trained protein language model to the Virus Host Prediction Pipeline
+## Adding a pre-trained protein language model (pLM) to the Virus Host Prediction Pipeline

 1. Create a child class of [ProteinSequenceClassification](src/models/protein_sequence_classification.py) within [models/external](src/models/external)
 2. Implement the `get_embedding()` method that will generate the embeddings for a given batch of protein sequences.